The Best Handyman Insurance Companies

 If you have a vehicle that you use to travel to customers’ homes, transport equipment, or perform any other job-related tasks, you should have commercial auto insurance on top of a general liability policy.
 This is because most personal car insurance policies will not cover you when using your vehicle for business purposes.

-Сommercial auto insurance policies provide coverage in case you are involved in an accident or your vehicle suffers damage or theft.
-The main components of a commercial auto policy include bodily injury (to others), property damage (of others’ property), physical damage (to your vehicle), and medical payments (to you or employees).
+Commercial auto insurance policies provide coverage in case you are involved in an accident or your vehicle suffers damage or theft.
+The main components of a commercial auto policy include bodily injury (to others), property damage (of others’ property), physical damage (to your vehicle), and medical payments (to you or your passengers).
+Note that medical payments under these policies often exclude injuries to employees, as those are typically covered by workers’ compensation.
 However, there are also a number of policy extensions that are useful for those who rely on their vehicle for work.
 Two examples are roadside assistance, which allows the policyholder to get roadside help if their vehicle breaks down, and rental reimbursement, which reimburses the policyholder should they need to rent a car while theirs is out of commission.

 If your vehicle is an integral part of working as a handyman, you’ll want to secure a commercial auto insurance policy.
 Losing vehicle access in the middle of a project can be crippling financially, and a commercial auto policy can help you stay working in the case of unforeseen circumstances.
 What’s more, most states require business owners to secure their business-owned vehicles under a commercial auto insurance policy.